Purchase Price Allocation

 A purchase price allocation is always mandatory when a company gains control of a business through the acquisition of shares or assets.

-This process is primarily used in the context of business combinations in order to properly distribute acquisition costs in the consolidated financial statements.
-Even when creating joint ventures or acquiring associated companies, the pro rata fair values of the identifiable net assets must be determined.
+This process is used in the context of business combinations in order to properly distribute the purchase price in the consolidated financial statements.
+Acquiring joint ventures or associates , the fair values of the identifiable net assets must be determined, too.

 What are the challenges with purchase price allocations?

-The biggest challenge lies in identifying and precisely valuing previously unaccounted intangible assets such as customer bases or technologies.
+The biggest challenge lies in identifying and precisely valuing previously not recognized intangible assets such as customer bases or technologies.
 For this purpose, complex valuation models must be used, which are based on long-term planning calculations and market-related capitalization rates.

-Since these parameters often involve considerable discretionary powers, a well-founded deduction vis-à-vis the auditors is crucial.
+Since these parameters often involve considerable discretionary powers, a well-sophisticated deduction vis-à-vis the auditors is crucial.

 How are purchase price allocations actually carried out?